kingfisher-eng/kingfisher-eng.github.io/_portfolio/project2.md

 ---
-title: Benchtop Testing
+title: State of the Art Gap Analyses
-subtitle: Electro-mechanical testing to support development
+subtitle: Are you up to date?
 image: assets/img/portfolio/02-full.jpg
 alt: Image used with permission (Unsplash)

 caption:
-  title: Benchtop Testing
+  title: State of the Art Gap Analyses
-  subtitle: Electro-mechanical testing to support development
+  subtitle: Are you up to date?
   thumbnail: assets/img/portfolio/02-thumbnail.jpg
 ---